microsoft/AI2BMD/README.md

 #### Stochastic lag time parameterization for Markov State Model

 Markov state models (MSMs) play a key role in studying protein conformational dynamics.
-A sliding count window with a fixed lag time is widely used to sample sub-trajectories for transition counting and MSM construction.
-However, sub-trajectories sampled with a fixed lag time may not perform well under different selections of lag time, which requires strong prior practice and leads to less robust estimation.
-To alleviate it, we propose a novel stochastic method from a Poisson process to generate perturbative lag time for sub-trajectory sampling and utilize it to construct a Markov chain.
-Comprehensive evaluations on the double-well system, WW domain, BPTI, and RBD–ACE2 complex of SARS-CoV-2 reveal that our algorithm significantly increases the robustness and power of a constructed MSM without disturbing the Markovian properties.
-Furthermore, the superiority of our algorithm is amplified for slow dynamic modes in complex biological processes.
+A sliding count window with a fixed lag time is commonly used to sample sub-trajectories for transition counting and MSM construction.
+However, sub-trajectories sampled with a fixed lag time may not perform well under different selections of lag time, requiring strong prior experience and resulting in less robust estimations.

+To alleviate this, we propose a novel stochastic method based on a Poisson process to generate perturbative lag times for sub-trajectory sampling and use it to construct a Markov chain.
+Comprehensive evaluations on the double-well system, WW domain, BPTI, and RBD–ACE2 complex of SARS-CoV-2 reveal that our algorithm significantly increases the robustness and accuracy of the constructed MSM without disrupting its Markovian properties.
+Furthermore, the advantages of our algorithm are especially pronounced for slow dynamic modes in complex biological processes.

 <!--<img src="img/markov.jpg" width=25%>-->